shuttle-hq/shuttle/CONTRIBUTING.md

 We use the [Angular Commit Guidelines](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#commit).
 We expect all commits to conform to these guidelines.

-We will squash commits before merging to main.
-If you do want to squash commits, please do not do so after the review process has started, the commit history can be useful for reviewers.

 Before committing:

 - Make sure your commits don't trigger any warnings from Clippy by running: `cargo clippy --tests --all-targets`.
 If you have a good reason to contradict Clippy, insert an `#[allow(clippy::<lint>)]` macro, so that it won't complain.
 - Make sure your code is correctly formatted: `cargo fmt --all --check`.
 - If you've made changes to examples, make sure the above commands are ran there as well.

+## Opening a Pull Request

+Before opening a pull request it's a good idea to first open an issue, even if the change is small.
+This way you can get feedback and suggestions on the issue, as well as a confirmation from the maintainers that this is something we want to implement.
+This also greatly increases the likelihood of the pull request getting merged, and it reduces the chance that multiple contributors start working on the same issue in parallel.

+We will squash commits before merging your PR to main.
+If you do want to squash commits, please do not do so after the review process has started, the commit history can be useful for reviewers.

+## Reviewing

+Anyone is welcome to review pull requests and provide feedback on issues, as long as they strive to be constructive, friendly and respectful of the contributor as well as in line with our [code of conduct](CODE_OF_CONDUCT.md).

+We will always strive to review pull requests as soon as we can, but during certain periods we may be too busy to review every pull request in a timely manner.
+This does not mean we are not excited about the contribution or that there is anything wrong with it, we are grateful for every contribution and the time spent on them.
+If you feel that your PR has gone under the radar for too long feel free to ping us and we'll try to get back to you with an update.

 ## Project Layout